riceissa/breathing/doc.md

 # Sequence of cumulative constraints of breathing practice

+We are not transitioning to the more practical sections of this document.
+But before we get to the actual exercises, I want to say a few things about the mindset/global structure of the practice.

 I think it may be helpful to conceptualize breathing practice[^kind] not as a set of "breathing techniques" that you practice over time to help calm you down or whatever (such as: "when you're feeling anxious, do square breathing; once you feel comfortable with that, you can move onto different patterns like 4-7-8"), but instead as a *sequence of cumulative constraints*.
 The reason for having a _sequence_ is that it's too hard to pay attention to the more subtle stuff and get it right all on the first try before you get the basics down; each stage might take a month or more.
 (The other reason for this particular sequence: if you follow the sequence, then by doing the previous steps, you automatically almost do the next stage, so that at each stage you only need to put in a *little* bit of effort, not invent a whole new thing.)
 The reason for having *constraints* rather than practices is that it mostly doesn't matter *how* you achieve good breathing, you just want the outcome.

 This page used to use the phrase "sequence of moving targets" rather than "sequence of cumulative constraints", but I renamed this page because I thought the new version is a more accurate phrasing.
 Like the Gram--Schmidt process in linear algebra the constraints are cumulative (at each step $n$, you want to make sure that the new vector you create is orthogonal not just to the $(n-1)$th vector, but to *all* the vectors $1, \dots, n-1$.
 This kind of mechanic also happens a lot in puzzle games where if you get one thing in a "good" state, and then try to get another thing in a "good" state, the first one will turn back into a "bad" state, and the difficulty of the puzzle is to make sure you can get all the good states cumulatively).
 Also "constraint" feels more accurate than "target" because you're not trying to hit some new breathing pattern some of the time, but rather you're trying to *only* do the "good" kind of breathing *all* of the time.